 Paweł Szypulski, Curator, Krakow Month of Photography, Poland

-Peggy Sue Amison, Artistic Director, East Wing Gallery, Dubai
+Peggy Sue Amison, Artistic Director, East Wing Gallery, UAE

-Phillip Prodger, Head of Photographs at National Portrait Gallery, UK
+Phillip Prodger, Head of Photographs, National Portrait Gallery, UK

 Raffaela Lepanto, Photo Editor/Consultant, PhotoFusion Photography Centre, UK

-Richard A. Brooks, Deputy Photo Director, Agence France-Presse, China
+Richard A. Brooks, Deputy Photo Director for Asia Pacific, Agence France-Presse (AFP), China

-Rina Tokura, Editor in Chief, IMA Magazine and Concept Stores, Tokyo
+Rina Tokura, Editor-in-Chief, IMA Magazine and Concept Stores, Japan

 Roman Härer, Creative Director, plainpicture, Germany

-Roxanne Behr, Photo Editor, New York Magazine, USA
+Roxanne Behr, Senior Photo Editor, New York Magazine, USA

 Rui Prata, Director, Museu da Imagem, Portugal

-Sacha Lecca, Deputy Photo Editor at Rolling Stone Magazine, USA
+Sacha Lecca, Deputy Photo Editor, Rolling Stone Magazine, USA

 Sarah Leen, Director of Photography, National Geographic Magazine, USA